adrian-leonard-mociulschi/adrian-leonard-mociulschi.github.io/index.md

 ## Epistemic Futures

-From academies to algorithms: *how do we move, within the cultural framework, from institutional **symbolic monopolies** to distributed legitimacy?* **Blockchain, NFTs, and DAO ecosystems are not buzzwords—they are symbolic infrastructures for a culture of transparency, co-creation, and resilience**.
+From academies to algorithms: *Can culture shift from vertical monopolies of meaning to horizontal ecologies of legitimacy?* Perhaps it already has—through blockchain, NFTs, and DAO ecosystems, which are not mere buzzwords but symbolic infrastructures enabling transparency, co-creation, and cultural resilience.

+**This symbolic decentralization is not limited to cultural codes—it extends into the realm of embodied intelligence**.

 Philosophical and conceptual exploration of how intelligent algorithms intersect with physical systems — from the ethics of autonomy to the symbolic logic of swarm coordination.
 My focus is on ideas: how robotics, AI, and symbolic computation can inspire adaptive infrastructures for a posthuman ecology of meaning.
 **ORCID iD:** [0009-0006-9328-8518](https://orcid.org/0009-0006-9328-8518)